-The Rinck Memorial Award - A fund of \$1,000 has been subscribed by former students and friends of the late William Rinck, Professor of Mathematics at Calvin College, 1905 to 1920, the income of which is to be devoted to a prize in mathematics.
-The prize is awarded annually to the student who has done the best work in college algebra, analytical geometry, and calculus, provided the grade in each of these courses is at least "B."
+The Rinck Memorial Award - A fund of \$1,100 has been subscribed by former students and friends of the late William Rinck, Professor of Mathematics at Calvin College, 1905 to 1920, the income of which is devoted to an award for outstanding work in mathematics.
+The prize is awarded annually to the senior student, majoring in the Mathematics Department, who has, in the opinion of the members of the Department, done superior work in undergraduate mathematics.